RebelsCall/LibraryReissuer/README.md

 run python file
 `python3 reissue.py`

+for linux add shebang line in topmost line of file `#!/usr/bin/env python3`

 ## Scope
 * to make chronjob so that python script runs automatically once a day.